graphql-boilerplates/typescript-graphql-server/README.md

 - **Easily extensible**: A boilerplate only provides the minimum setup so you can tailor the API to your use case.
 - **Best practices**: Each boilerplate incorporates best practices from the GraphQL community.

-Read more about the idea behing GraphQL boilerplates [here](https://blog.graph.cool/graphql-boilerplates-graphql-create-how-to-setup-a-graphql-project-6428be2f3a5).
+Read more about the idea behind GraphQL boilerplates [here](https://blog.graph.cool/graphql-boilerplates-graphql-create-how-to-setup-a-graphql-project-6428be2f3a5).

 ## Quickstart